laamaa/m8c/README.md

 crw-rw---- 1 root dialout 166, 0 Jan  8 14:51 /dev/ttyACM0
 ```

-This shows that the serial port is owned by the user 'root' and the grou 'dialout'.
+This shows that the serial port is owned by the user 'root' and the group 'dialout'.
 Both the user and the group have read/write permissions.
 To add a user to the group, run this command, replacing 'dialout' with the group shown on your own system:

     sudo adduser $USER dialout